TouK/nussknacker/docs/integration/KafkaIntegration.md

 - Which topics are available in Kafka sources and sinks
 - What schema versions are available for topic
 - How code completions and validations on types described by schemas should work
-- How messages will be deserialized and serialized
+- How messages will be serialized and deserialized

 Currently, Nussknacker supports two implementations of schema registries: based on *Confluent Schema Registry* and based on *Azure Schema Registry*.
-During runtime, it deserializes and serializes messages in the way that is compatible with standard Kafka serializers and deserializers delivered by those schema registries providers.
+During runtime, it serializes and deserializes messages in the way that is compatible with standard Kafka serializers and deserializers delivered by those schema registries providers.
 Thanks to that you should be able to send messages to Nussknacker and read messages produced by Nussknacker using standard tooling available around those Schema Registries.

 Given implementation is picked based on `schema.registry.url` property.
-By default, it is used Confluent-based implementation.
+By default, Confluent-based implementation is used.
-For urls ended with `.servicebus.windows.net` it is used Azure-based implementation.
+For urls ended with `.servicebus.windows.net` Azure-based implementation is used.

-### Schema with topic association
+### Association between schema with topic

 To properly present information about topics and version and to recognize which schema is assigned to version, Nussknacker follow conventions:
 - For Confluent-based implementation it uses [TopicNameStrategy for subject names](https://docs.confluent.io/platform/current/schema-registry/serdes-develop/index.html#subject-name-strategy).
   It means that it looks for schemas available at topic-name-(key or value).
 For example for topic transactions, it looks for schemas at transactions-key for key and transactions-value subject for value
 - In Azure Schema Registry, subjects concept doesn't exist - schemas are grouped by the same schema name.
-Because of that, Nussknacker introduces own convention for schema with topic association: schema name should be in format: CamelCasedTopicNameKey for keys and CamelCasedTopicNameValue for values.
+Because of that, Nussknacker introduces own convention for association between schema and topic: schema name should be in format: CamelCasedTopicNameKey for keys and CamelCasedTopicNameValue for values.
   For example for `input-events` topic, schema name should be named `InputEventsKey` for key or `InputEventsValue` for value.
 Be aware that it may require change of schema name not only in Azure portal but also inside schema content - those names should be the same to make serialization works correctly